 All 50 states offer at least one 529 account and it’s also possible to enroll in an out-of-state 529 savings plan.
-The individual contribution limits vary from one plan to the next, but some states offer lifetime limits in excess of $300,000.
+The individual contribution limits vary from one plan to the next.
 Each year, you can contribute up to the annual exclusion limit without incurring the gift tax.
-For the 2017 and 2018 tax years, the limit is $14,000 per child or $28,000 if you’re married and file a joint return.
+For the 2022 tax year, the limit is $16,000 per child or $32,000 if you’re married and file a joint return.

 Most 529 savings plans allow you to invest money through mutual funds.
 There should be enough available funds that you can pick and choose what to invest in, but it is also possible to find plans that invest in more than just mutual funds.

 It’s never too early to start saving for retirement.
 If you’ve got an older child who’s working, you can set him or her up with a custodial IRA (individual retirement account).
 With this kind of IRA, the assets belong to your child but you have control over them until the child turns 18 or 21, depending on your state’s rules.

 You can set up either a traditional or Roth IRA based on the kind of tax treatment you prefer.
 A Roth IRA lets your child make tax-free withdrawals when they retire.
 However, traditional IRAs come with a tax deduction in the year of contribution.
 Here’s a breakdown of Roth IRAs vs. traditional IRAs to help you decide which tax strategy is best for you.